kollia/selfTables/README.md

 # DB selfTables
-Automatically creates a table listing of an existing MySql database to navigate between tables and insert or edit content
+Automatically creates a table listing of an existing MySql database to navigate between them and insert or edit content